Winter 2026 applications are now open!

 Program details

-EAL students will be asked to complete an entry and exit survey, and all participants will be asked to complete a semester-end survey.
+English as an additional language (EAL) students will be asked to complete an entry and exit survey, and all participants will be asked to complete a semester-end survey.

-ℹ️ This program is not an academic tutoring or counselling service.
+This program is not an academic tutoring or counselling service.
 If you are in need of these services, please contact Academic Coaching, Tutoring or Student Development and Counselling.

 Ready to sign up?
 Begin by filling out the application form for the role you're interested in.

-Join the program as an EAL student
+Join the program as a student

-Connect with your community while practicing your English skills.
-The English Conversation Partners Program is open to SAIT students in any program.
-Students must have a minimum Canadian Language Benchmark Assessment (CLB) 7 or IELTS Band 5.
+This program is open to SAIT students in any program who speak English as an additional language (EAL).
+Participants should have a minimum Canadian Language Benchmark (CLB) of 7 or an IELTS Band 5.

 Join the program as a volunteer